 1. Do performance tests

 To begin, let’s look at how fast your site is.
-Since performance varies depending on a visitor’s location and an internet connection, and if their browser caches your site, there is no one-size-fits-all metric to describe this.
+Since performance varies depending on a visitor’s location and their internet connection, as well as whether their browser caches your site, there is no one-size-fits-all metric to describe this.
 According to the content on each page, the length of time it takes for your site to load will vary.
 However, you should also test any other high-traffic pages on your website to get an idea of how fast it is loading.

 Website Grader, a free performance testing tool, can provide you with the most accurate estimate.
 It’s as simple as typing in your website’s URL and seeing how it does.
 To help you improve your speed, this program and others like it offer speed recommendations.
 Then, you can try again.

-Performance should be checked frequently, especially after introducing new features.
+Performance should be checked frequently, especially after introducing new features or updates.
 Check to see if the page loading rates are the same as before.

 Also Read: How To Speed Up And Optimize WordPress Sites